CEXTBurmawala/notes/deploy/aws_to_azure.md

   - The password can be found on pleasant under Root > IT > Azure > Azure East US > NSCALE > PROD/UAT
 - Clone the nscale config master branch into the project folder `git clone git@github.com:i-Sight/nscale-config.git <project name>`
 - `cd <project name>` and run `make setup`
-- Create the file `sys-config.json` using a previous app as an example
+- Edit the file `sys-config.json` and compare to an old app
   - Edit 'sys-config.json' file with the proper name, namespace and id in the system object.
 The 'id' needs to be a unique id.
 Search online for UUID generator and use a newly generated id.
+	- change the quartz tag number to `v1.0.1`
   - Edit the server tag in the server object and update the path to the github repository.
 It helps to look at another app for comparison.
 	- The version number at the bottom depends on the app version (3.x and below use version 0.1, 4.x apps use 1.0)
 ```